Back to Home

 The Art of Review Responses

 How you respond to reviews matters as much as getting them in the first place.
 Businesses that respond to reviews are considered 1.7 times more trustworthy than those that don't.
+Response depth matters: Research analyzing 2 million GBP profiles shows that businesses responding with an average of 120-140 words tend to rank in top three positions, while positions 4-10 average 100-120 words.
+More detailed responses help Google understand your service specificity.

 • For Positive Reviews: